Needle & Threadgrass "bails" after custom field collection in a native southern utah stand.

 The Great Basin is also referred to as the Basin and Range Province and Great Basin Province, though these definitions follow geographic features more than watershed.
 The term “basin and range” comes from the multitude of small north-south mountain ranges, fault lines and valleys or “basins” in Utah and Nevada.
 Look at at map…you will see that they are stacked one after another from central Utah to the Sierra Nevada mountains.

 Above: the Nevada Basin & Range.
-The Sierra Nevada Mountains are seen in the upper RH corner.
+This photo is taken looking south-west.
+The Sierra Nevada Mountains are the dark strip seen in the upper RH quadrant, the pacific ocean in the extreme RH corner.
 Mono Lake is the circular lake (with island) at the base of the mountains, Walker lake is just below it in the photo.
 The white hardpan at center right is the Carson Sinks.
 Using your imagination, the mountain ranges in the center of the photo form the letters “UIP”.
 The Reese River flows north from the valley in the “P”, joins the Humboldt River in the shallow basins at the bottom of the photo and then flows west to the Carson Sinks.

 Great Basin Seed headquarters sits on the eastern edge of the Great Basin Province at the foot of the Wasatch Plateau.
 It fascinates me to consider the wonder of this large scale watershed and geographic separation as I enjoy the lush, high mountains on our back doorstep, juxtaposed by the dramatic and seemingly barren and inhospitable landscapes below.
 If I stand on the mountain ridge line above my home and face south, I can straddle the water line between the Great Basin and the rest of the country.
 To my left, a fallen snowflake or drop of rain travels eastward down the mountain, turns south at the confluence of the Green River, joins the might Colorado River and eventually makes it’s way to the Gulf of Mexico.
 To my right, a different drop of water travels west, meanders between desert ranges and eventually drains into the ground or evaporates from the surface of a salty desert hardpan.
 A tiny gust of wind could land that snowflake or raindrop mere inches one way or the other and result is a very different fate.
 This process is not unique to the Great Basin by any means…the same process happens everywhere on the planet.
 But in the Great Basin the result of this micro-event, multiplied by every drop of water that ever falls, results in a fascinating dichotomy.
 Dramatic geography, wildlife and plant life, culture, industry, travel and ways of life are all shaped by the process and are uniquely different from adjacent landscapes.
 What is the Great Basin?